Automotive Window Tinting

 Q: Is the tint applied on the outside of the window?

 A: No. Window film is installed on the inside of the glass.
 This allows for maximum durability.
+We will shape the film to the window from the outside if the window has any curvature but then it is applicable to the inside of that window.

 Q: Will the film affect my rear defroster, or will my rear defroster affect the film?